czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 _Google Scholar_

-Contains numerous published e-journals in different subject areas.
-These articles include a bibliography or a list of references that you can use for further research.
+Contains many published e-journals in different subject areas.
+These articles include a bibliography or a list of references.
+That you can use for further research.

 ## **6. Books**